-• Our customer intimacy is unique as we partner with our customers to transform their ambitions into reality mutual success

-- We anticipate consumers' desires, continuously reinventing the world of taste and smell - · We deliver value through innovative products and services. placing decision-making as close as possible to our customers
+- We fragrance and flavor our customers' products for our mutual success - Our customer intimacy is unique as we partner with our customers to transform their ambitions into reality - We anticipate consumers' desires, continuously reinventing the world of taste and smell - We deliver value through innovative products and services, placing decision-making as close as possible to our customers

-- Company.
-They are recognized for their passion. talent and commitment - We strictly maintain the highest levels of personal integrity and ethical behavior - We value diversity and create an environment in which each colleague is empowered and encouraged to grow, enabling us to shape our future with confidence and imagination - We unite the finest talents and nurture an entrepreneurial team spirit to attain our strategic goals
+- Our people are the heart of our Company.
+They are recognized for their passion, talent and commitment - We strictly maintain the highest levels of personal integrity and ethical behavior - We value diversity and create an environment in which each colleague is empowered and encouraged to grow, enabling us to shape our future with confidence and imagination - We unite the finest talents and nurture an entrepreneurial team spirit to attain our strategic goals

-- create fragrances and flavors that inspire moments of pleasure and delight for consumers worldwide - We lead our industry in research and innovation, constantly driving incremental and breakthrough winning ideas and technologies - We apply our creativity to improve all parts of the business
+- Creativity is our essence.
+We create fragrances and flavors that inspire moments of pleasure and delight for consumers worldwide - We lead our industry in research and innovation, constantly driving incremental and breakthrough winning ideas and technologies - We apply our creativity to improve all parts of the business

-- vidual and collective responsibility ensure our long-term success - We practice a sustainable business model for the well-being of present and future generations - We engage all our stakeholders to build responsible, transparent and traceable supply chains everywhere
+- Our integrity and sense of individual and collective responsibility ensure our long-term success - We practice a sustainable business model for the well-being of present and future generations - We engage all our stakeholders to build responsible, transparent and traceable supply chains everywhere

-- freedom to control our destiny - · We are a family-owned company, committed to our independence - We take a long-term view of our business - We pursue a policy of financial strength, profitable growth and return on assets
+- Our independence gives us the freedom to control our destiny - We are a family-owned company, committed to our independence - We take a long-term view of our business - We pursue a policy of financial strength, profitable growth and return on assets